mbridak/wfd_py_logger/README.md

 ## Recent Changes

+- The RAC sections have been updated for 2023
 - You can now install via `pip install wfdcurses`
 - Added CW macros
 - Support for cwdaemon and PyWinkeyer
 - Cleaned up directory structure.
-- Updates for 2023 rules.
+- Updated for 2023 WFD rules.

 ## Caveats